Landscaping Equipment

 -

-sweepers.
-Electric landscaping tools create no pollution, are easy to start, lightweight and often have features such as "grasscycling" for mowers that chop clippings into compostable bits.
+and sweepers.
+Electric landscaping tools run cleaner, are easy to start, and often have features such as "grasscycling" for mowers that chop clippings into compostable bits.

 -